EisOokami/FormValidation/README.md

 ## License

-This project is licensed under the GNU GENERAL PUBLIC LICENSE.
+This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Contact